NU-Digital-Cultures/salmon/During the easter.md

-# we must to learn how to do the website
+# what should we do？
 * have a meeting
 * draw a draft about website
 * thinking about: Real World Problems We Need to Solve